aidanduffy68-prog/behavioral-oracle/fry_protocol/docs/RED_TEAMING_BEHAVIORAL_ORACLES.md

 Most crypto projects get hacked because builders don't think like attackers.

 They build for the "happy path"—the normal, legitimate user flow.
-Then attackers find the edge cases, exploit the assumptions, and drain $100M.
+"A user deposits money, trades, maybe loses some, comes back, everything works fine."
+That's what they test.

+Then attackers find the edge cases: "What if someone creates 1,000 fake accounts and floods the system?"
+"What if someone manipulates the price data?"
+"What if 10 people coordinate to game the rewards?"

+They exploit the assumptions: "We assumed everyone would use the system honestly."
+"We assumed price data would be accurate."
+"We assumed users wouldn't coordinate attacks."

+And they drain $100M.

 I built FRY (a behavioral oracle for trader retention) assuming everything would be attacked.
 Then I proved it.